The E-mail Commentary from Eco-Justice Ministries

 Most of the Christian theology and biblical scholarship that I read is profoundly shaped by European languages and philosophies, by a dualism that divides body/spirit and human/nature.
 Western religious thought has been influenced by materialism, capitalism and consumerism, and we often read ancient scripture through the lens of more modern thought.
 That can make us blind to perspectives and realities that may have seemed self-evident to the original community.
 (For example, a previous Notes, Not Idiots, looks at ways that our divided worldview prevents us from understanding a simple biblical text.)

 The glimpses that I have had into Navajo thought -- from time spent near the Navajo lands, through studies of art and culture and anthropology, and even through Hillerman's novels -- have opened my mind and my spirit to a more holistic worldview.
-Knowing a bit about Navajo life makes it possible for me to see how shalom could have infused the life and thinking of ancient Israel.
+Knowing a bit about Navajo life makes it possible for me to more vividly imagine how shalom could have infused the life and thinking of ancient Israel.

 Shalom and hózhó are not interchangeable.
 But they may be much closer together, more in tune with each other, than shalom is with consumerism in a market-oriented world.
 Hózhó helps to remove my cultural and intellectual blinders.
 A living culture oriented to beauty-as-harmony that includes the whole created order helps me to recognize and appreciate similar strands within my own Judeo-Christian heritage.